Iris Investigate User Guide¶

 - The query direction, also known as rrname, shows historical results for when the domain was queried and IP addresses were returned.

-- The response direction, also known as rdata, shows historical results for when the IP or IP CIDR range was queried and domain(s) were returned.
+- The response direction, also known as rdata, shows historical results for when the IP or IP CIDR (Classless Inter-Domain Routing, a method for specifying IP address ranges) range was queried and domain(s) were returned.

 The response direction often yields fewer or no records This is because in DNS A records, domain is the query and the IP address is the response.
 If you enter a domain with the toggle set to response, or an IP address with the toggle set to query, if no results appear, try flipping the toggle and re-running the search.